alibaba/git-repo-go-doc/content/en/docs/getting-started/quickstart.md

     $ git pr

-### Code review multiple repositories
+### Working on multiple repositories

-`git-repo` is compatible with Android `repo`, and can work on multiple repositories:
+`git-repo` is compatible with Android `repo`, and can work on multiple repositories managed by a manifest repository.

 1. Create a workspace.

         $ mkdir workspace
         $ cd workspace

-2. Initialize workspace from a manifest project, which has an XML file (e.g., default.xml) to describe the relationship of the sub-projects.
+2. Initialize workspace from a manifest project (repository), which has an XML file (e.g., default.xml) to describe the relationship of the sub-projects.

         $ git repo init -u <manifest repository>